 This section illustrates how to write a custom storage backend for Irmin using an in-memory store as an example.

-The process for writing a backend for Irmin requires implementing a few functors -- to accomplish this, we can start off by writing a helper module that provides a generic implementation that can be re-used by the content-addressable store and the atomic-write store:
+The process for writing an Irmin backend requires implementing a few functors.
+To accomplish this, let's start by writing a helper module to provide a generic implementation that can be reused by the content-addressable store and the atomic-write store:

 open Lwt.Syntax